Best AV receivers 2019: brilliant home cinema amplifiers

 AV receivers now include Dolby Atmos and DTS:X support for adding even more channels of sound, with the addition of height channel speakers, or can play vanilla 5.1 surround sound.
 Expect HDMI inputs that can pass through 4K and HDR video, with voice assistants, Bluetooth wireless audio and Apple AirPlay.
 But most of all, you'll get brilliant, room-filling sound.
 And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

-The fact that this has been our Product of the Year for two years in a row tells you all you need to know.
-This hugely talented AV receiver was best in class when we originally tested it at around £500, but now that it has dropped to £399 it is sensational value for money.
+The fact that this was our Product of the Year for two years in a row – and picked up a third Award in 2019 – tells you all you need to know.
+This hugely talented AV receiver was best in class when we originally tested it at around £500, but now that it has dropped to £429 it is sensational value for money.

 And as for the sound it makes... well, let's just say you'll have to spend an awful lot more cash to get better performance.
 The feature-packed Sony STR-DN1080 sounds fantastic, reaching deep into its reserves to deliver a performance packed with punch, dynamism and authority in a way we haven’t heard from home cinema amplifiers at this sort of price.